Updated for 2024

 2903 Cornell Rd., Agoura Hills, CA 91301

 In the 1920s, Paramount Pictures purchased 2700 acres of the Rancho Las Virgenes to be used as a “movie ranch.”
 In 1980, the National Park Service revitalized a portion of the movie ranch.
-Today families can go exploring, hiking, and wildflower-viewing on the same land that has been used as the setting in many film and television shows, including Dr. Quinn, Medicine Woman.
-Kids will enjoy seeing what looks like an authentic Western Town, and families will appreciate that there are places to enjoy a nice relaxing picnic.
+Today families can go exploring, hiking, and wildflower-viewing on the same land that has been used as the setting in many film and television shows.
+In November 2018, the Woolsey Fire “swept through Paramount Ranch and destroyed much of what was known as Western Town.”
+Construction to replace some of what was lost is in process.
+Check the website for further details.

 Related: Family-Friendly Easter Events in Los Angeles